gorcsgergely/myNSPanel/README.md

 # myNSPanel

 myNSPanel is a custom made small stand-alone home automation system, intended for controlling venetian blinds with tilt, shutters and other similar covers.
-It does not require Home Assistant or any other external component.ó and it is easy to repurpose for other kind of automation tasks.
+It does not require Home Assistant or any other external component and is easy to repurpose for other kind of automation tasks.

 The original design is for controlling up to 8 wifi blind controller devices but easily extendable.
 You can find the blind controller cod in a separate repository.
 It is made for ESP32 based Shelly Plus 2PM and Sonoff Dual R3 smart relays, but can be used with Sonoff 4CH or other ESP8266 based devices with some minor modifications.